MRI and CT modalities are in the news this week

 Can you guess the image in the X-ray?

-Congratulations to those who correctly guessed the January image challenge!
-The correct answer was — tea bag and a wine bottle cork!
+No one correctly guessed the March image challenge!
+The correct answer was — a portable reading light!

 Happy guessing and good luck!

 Modality enables capture of low-dose 3D extremity exams on site